 A lighted-hearted scientific look at the rituals and icons of Christmas.
 How does snow form?
 Why are we always depressed after Christmas?
 How does Santa manage to deliver all those presents in one night?
 (He has, in fact, little over two ten-thousandths of a second to get between each of the 842 million households he must visit.)

-"Nigella Christmas" comprises reliable, practical, easy-to-follow recipes and reassuring advice about planning and cooking ahead.
-It includes everything from scrumptious Christmas cakes and puddings, to quick and easy homemade presents and edible tree-decorations, recipes for feeding friends and family over the holiday season with minimum stress and maximum enjoyment, as well as Christmas party food and drinks.
+Reliable, practical, easy-to-follow recipes and reassuring advice about planning and cooking ahead.
+Everything from scrumptious Christmas cakes and puddings, to quick and easy homemade presents and edible tree-decorations, recipes for feeding friends and family over the holiday season with minimum stress and maximum enjoyment.

 The Perfect Christmas